Spaidafora/AlexaHadithSkill/README.md

-# AlexaHadithSkill
+# Alexa: Hadith Skill
-Alexa will generate you a hadith.
+alexa will generate you a hadith. work in progress